 - We found the Finns to be very stylish in their capital city, especially around dinner time.
 Pack accordingly if you want to blend in.
-Remember to bring a warm jacket, winter hat, and gloves in the winter.
+Remember to bring a warm jacket, a winter hat, and gloves in the winter.
 Good snow boots wouldn’t hurt either!

 - As mentioned, the Finns love their sauna (pronounced SOW-Nah).
-They are actually the ones who invented the concept of sauna over 2000 years ago!
+They are actually the ones who invented the concept of the sauna over 2000 years ago!
 You should definitely experience one while you’re in Finland.
 Oh yea, and no one, and I mean no one cares that you are naked.
 Just make sure to always sit on a towel or sheet in a public sauna.
-No one really wants to sit where the other persons bare bum just was.
+No one really wants to sit where the other person’s bare bum just was.
 Most saunas will provide a sheet for you.
 If you’re still lost check out these beginner tips.

 - The Finns are known for being very quiet people.
-Which I actually enjoyed the quietness when sitting on the bus, tram, ferry, or in a cafe.
-That’s not to say that that you can’t easily start a chat with a Finn though!
+I actually enjoyed the quietness when sitting on the bus, tram, ferry, or in a cafe.
+That’s not to say that you can’t easily start a chat with a Finn though!
 We never were met with any hostility in Finland and just about everyone can speak English well.

 - Tipping is not really a thing in Finland.